AAiache/RaspberryPi/README.md

 ## 2. Share internet Connection with you Pi

-- Plugin  your Pi to your MAc using an ethernet cable
+- Plug in  your Pi to your Mac using an ethernet cable
 - Open System Preferneces / Sharing
 - Ckeck the "Internet Sharing" case.